xobust/Project-Broban/CONTRIBUTING.md

 # Contributing

+## Commit messages

+For the commit messages, write them with the following points in mind:

+- Write the messages in imperative form, `Add new feature` instead of `Added new feature`.
+- Capital letters at the beginning of the sentence.
+- No period at the end of the sentence.
+- Keep your messages brief and make sure the sentence is short enough to not cause a line break (happens around 70 characters).

 ## Implementing new features and working with branches

 Before implementing a new feature, create a new issue with the `feature` label and either `game` or `website` depending which is appropriate.

 When implementing the feature, create a new _feature branch_ and work on that.

 Whenever you start working on something new, create a new branch and commit to that.